bseltz-cohesity/scripts/powershell/archiveOldSnapshots/README.md

 * -ifExpiringAfter: (optional) skip if local snapshot set to expire in X or less days
 * -olderThan: (optional) skip if local snapshot is newer than X days
 * -archive: (optional) if excluded script will only report what it would do (test run mode)
+* -includeLogs: (optional) also archive log backups (default is to only archive full and incremental backups)

 To monitor the archive tasks, see the script 'monitorArchiveTasks'